About The Florida Holocaust Museum

-The Florida Holocaust Museum is seeking an experienced museum education professional to co-create and manage innovative and engaging programs and resources for educators and students throughout the state of Florida.
-Reporting to the Curator of Education & Director of Research, Manager of Outreach Programs has the following responsibilities:
+We are seeking an experienced museum education professional to co-create and manage innovative and engaging programs and resources for educators and students throughout the state of Florida.
+Reporting to the Director of Education & Research, the Manager of Outreach Programs has the following responsibilities:

-- Work closely with the Curator of Education & Director of Research and the museum’s curatorial and education staff to develop historically accurate and highly engaging on- and off-site programs that help Florida educators meet the Holocaust Education Mandate as well as state and national curriculum standards
+- Work closely with the Director of Education & Research and the museum’s curatorial and education staff to develop historically accurate and highly engaging on- and off-site programs that help Florida educators meet the Holocaust Education Mandate as well as state and national curriculum standards

 - Supervise and facilitate Speak Up, Speak Now!® program